 At any given time, I have these things on hand.
 I may not have to buy each of these things every week, but I try to stay stocked up on them because I use them every week.

-Because onions grow underground, I buy regular onions and do not worry about buying organic ones.
+Because onions grow underground, they are less likely to come into contact with pesticides.
+I buy regular onions and do not worry about buying organic ones.

 The same thing applies to garlic that applies to onions.